Hitmetrix - User behavior analytics & recording

 Organization

 Content writing.
 Content writing does not have an organizational limit.
 The writer enjoys unlimited freedom to organize the article as they wish.
-With no systematic flow requirements, the order of information dissemination is pretty fluid.
+With no systematic flow requirements, the information dissemination order is pretty fluid.
 You are more likely to find an article with a generic appearance in content writing.
 Some writers even include lists and bullet points to make the document more appealing.

 Academic writing.
 Academic writing is stricter in terms of organization and structure.
 You must abide by your institution’s guidelines when organizing your document.
 Academic writing has a systematic structure with an introduction, body, and conclusion.
 In some cases, scholarly articles have different appearances but with the same basic structure.